FH-Potsdam/urban-data-vis-cards-website/src/site/index.md

 <section style="padding-top:50px;" class="section workshop-section workshop-section__contact">
 <h4>License</h4>
 <div>
 The cards are published under an open license.
 See the <a href="https://github.com/damlacay/udv">GitHub repo</a> for more details.
-The photos of the card deck were done by Vivienne Richmond and are copyright protected, use without authorization is not allowed.
+The photos of the card deck were taken by Vivienne Richmond.
+We welcome interest in their use; please note that permission is required, as these images are copyright protected.
 </div>
 </section>
 </section>